A DEEPER UNDERSTANDING

-Stage I: Moving from Being Out of Control of One’s Behaviour to Being in Control
+Stage I: Moving from Being Out of Control of One’s Behavior to Being in Control

-Target 1: Reduce and then eliminate life-threatening behaviours (e.g., suicide attempts, suicidal thinking, intentional self-harm).
+Target 1: Reduce and then eliminate life-threatening behaviors (e.g., suicide attempts, suicidal thinking, intentional self-harm).

-Target 2: Reduce and then eliminate behaviours that interfere with treatment (e.g., behavior that “burns out” people who try to help, sporadic completion of homework assignments, non-attendance of sessions, non-collaboration with therapists, etc.).
+Target 2: Reduce and then eliminate behaviors that interfere with treatment (e.g., behavior that “burns out” people who try to help, sporadic completion of homework assignments, non-attendance of sessions, etc.).
 This target includes reducing and then eliminating the use of hospitalization as a way to handle crises.

-Target 3: Decreasing behaviours that destroy the quality of life (e.g., depression, phobias, eating disorders, non-attendance at work or school, neglect of medical problems, lack of money, substandard housing, lack of friends, etc.) and increasing behaviours that make a life worth living (e.g., going to school or having a satisfying job, having friends, having enough money to live on, living in a decent apartment, not feeling depressed and anxious all the time, etc.).
+Target 3: Decreasing behaviors that destroy the quality of life (e.g., depression, phobias, eating disorders, non-attendance at work or school, neglect of medical problems, lack of money, substandard housing, lack of friends, etc.).

 Target 4: Learn skills that help people do the following:

-Control their attention, so they stop worrying about the future or obsessing about the past.
-Also, increase awareness of the “present moment” so they learn more and more about what makes them feel good or feel bad.
+- Control their attention, so they stop worrying about the future or obsessing about the past.
+Also, increase awareness of the “present moment” so they learn more about what makes them feel good or feel bad.

-Understand what emotions are, how they function, and how to experience them in a way that is not overwhelming.
+- Understand what emotions are, how they function, and how to experience them in a not overwhelming way.

-Tolerate emotional pain without resorting to self-harm or self-destructive behaviours.
+- Tolerate emotional pain without resorting to self-harm or self-destructive behaviors.